Frequently Asked Questions

 Ben Wendrow, Director, Development and Donor Relations at email@example.com for more information.

 Oneonta, New York 13820

-Enclose check payable to: College at Oneonta Foundation.
+Enclose check payable to: State University of New York at Oneonta Foundation.
 In the check’s memo section, please designate the allocation of the gift.
 Examples include:

 - Fund for Oneonta (Annual Fund)

 - Unrestricted Endowment